mtod92/equpy/README.md

 ```

 Which provides a time of ~31 ms, with equpy giving more than a 15x enhancement.

+# Considerations on Performance
-It is worth noting how a simple MATLAB implementation of equpy (see MATLAB folder) allows to solve the problem in 0.19 ms, for an extra 10x boost in execution time, and simple implementation of the algorithm using numba or cython could allow for comparable or faster execution time.
+It is worth noting how a simple MATLAB implementation of equpy (see MATLAB folder) allows to solve the problem in 0.19 ms, for an extra 10x boost in execution time.
+Running the python implementation here presented from terminal allows for a reduction of execution time both for equpy and chempy of ~30%.
+It easy to see how asimple implementation of the algorithm using numba or cython could allow for an execution time comparable or faster than MATLAB.